talpinum/GNOME-MaterialYou/README.md

 # GNOME MaterialYou
 A collection of GNOME 46 themes that follow a look similar to Android's material you.

-*Note: if your system looks different from the screenshots it's likely due to a difference in extensions. e.g.: these themes don't increase the size of thumbnail indicators in the overview, that's done through [this](https://extensions.gnome.org/extension/4158/gnome-40-ui-improvements/) extension.
+*Note: if your system looks different from the screenshots it's likely due to a difference in extensions.<br/>
+e.g.: these themes don't increase the size of thumbnail indicators in the overview, that's done through [this](https://extensions.gnome.org/extension/4158/gnome-40-ui-improvements/) extension.